 If the patient has a BMI of greater than 35, surgery has become the gold standard of treatment in recent years.
 There are 2 main surgical options and the patient’s suitability for this will be decided on an individual basis.

-A gastric bypass operation is where the surgeon creates a small stomach pouch and by passes part of the small intestine, making your digestive system shorter, without actually removing anything.
+A gastric bypass operation involves the surgeon creating a small stomach pouch with a bypass of much of the small intestine, making the digestive system shorter, without actually removing anything.
 This effectively means that the patient can only eat smaller meals and the body digests less food.